-Travel Guide to the best places to visit in Udaipur in 2 days
+This post is a travelguide with the best places to visit in Udaipur in 2 days.

 1. City Palace